VincentChalnot/SidusEAVModelBundle/README.md

 If you want to test your configuration against an existing app, you can do it in the [Demo Symfony Project](https://github.com/VincentChalnot/SidusEAVDemo)

 #### Family configuration reference
-The families of your model are what would be your classes in a relational model, we call them families instead of classes because they do not correspond to any PHP class in a strict sens.
+The families of your model are what would be your classes in a relational model, we call them families instead of classes because they do not necessarily correspond to any PHP class in a strict sens.
 They are "data types" but such a denomination could lead to many mistakes so we prefer to call them "families".

 Each family must define at least an attribute and an attribute as label:
 - The list of attribute is a simple array of attribute codes and the order in which you declare them will define the order in which they appear in their edition form.